Simone Arena: Ireland

 On 28 November 2023, Arena was announced as one of the new professional dancers of the seventh series of the Irish version of Dancing with the Stars.
 He was partnered with RuPaul's Drag Race winner, Blu Hydrangea.
 They reached the final, finishing as joint runners-up to Jason Smyth & Karen Byrne.
 They broke the record of receiving the most perfect scores in a series, with 5.
 The previous record of 4 was held by Denise McCormack and Nina Carberry.
 They also received the most 10s (along with Carberry), with 18.

 Arena returned for the eighth series in 2025, where he was partnered with Kin actress, Yasmin Seky.
+They were the fourth couple to be eliminated from the show after losing their dance off to Aishah Akorede & Robert Rowiński.